Media

 The Supreme Court’s decision on Friday to overturn Roe. v.
 Wade and Planned Parenthood v.
 Casey, the cases that defined abortion as a constitutional right, will negatively affect many students’ ability to attend and finish college in the years to come.

-Scripps National News: Pandemic changing parts of the college admissions process potentially long-term
+Video | Scripps National News: Pandemic changing parts of the college admissions process potentially long-term

 December 23, 2021